Series 1: Letters received & papers filed with them (1822 - 1827)

 Regular vessels and Immigration

-Letters in this series cover topics including: order to improve conditions onboard passenger ships travelling from the UK to British colonies ; Moreton Bay Customs activities and the construction of Custom House, Queen’s Wharf, and Sufferance Wharf (privately owned).
-The Chasely arrived in Brisbane carrying emigrants promised land grants by Reverend John Dunmore Lang.
+This series covers passenger ship conditions from the UK, Moreton Bay Customs operations, and the construction of the Custom House, Queen’s Wharf, and Sufferance Wharf, as well as the arrival of the Chasely in Brisbane with emigrants promised land by John Dunmore Lang.

 Description